JDBraun/ip-exhaustion-terraform-example/README.md

 - This example is meant to be an example to assist with trials, proof of concepts, and a foundation for production deployments.
 - There are no guarantees or warranties associated with this example.
+- Please use proper password security and management.
+For more information see [here](https://developer.hashicorp.com/terraform/cloud-docs/workspaces/variables/managing-variables).

 # Terraform Script